My Useful Mortgage Blog

 Hello.
-I wanted to do a video about my blog, which you can find at getloans.com/blog, as you can see here up in the URL.
+I wanted to do a video about my mortgage blog, which you can find at getloans.com/blog, as you can see here up in the URL.
 Blogs can be really helpful.
 There are a lot of lenders that are buying canned material and posting it as their own.
 They’re paying a finance writer, and it’s just easier that way.
 And I get it.
 I write all my own stuff.
 It takes hours.
-Honestly, it can take anywhere from two to five hours, depending on the complexity of the topic, to write a really current, accurate value-add blog.
+Honestly, it can take anywhere from two to five hours depending on the complexity of the topic, to write a really current, accurate, value-add blog.
 It’s really difficult.
-And not only is their writing something that’s got a value-add and everything in it is accurate, but then you also have to… If you’re not really a great writer, if you don’t have a degree related to writing or grammar or English, you’ve gotta make sure everything in it really reads well, and that it flows right.
+You have to check the writing.
+And ensure something that’s got a value-add and everything in it is accurate.
+If you’re not really a great writer, if you don’t have a degree related to writing or grammar or English, you’ve got to make sure everything in it really reads well.
+And that it flows right.
 It takes a lot of time.

-0:03:42.2 Speaker 1: But anyway, going back to my blog, you can also just click on blog and it takes you there.
+But anyway, going back to my blog.
+You can also just click on blog and it takes you there.
 I think that it’s a good way to get educated without having to engage the loan officer.
-I know how it is, a lot of people don’t want to talk to a lender, like you don’t wanna talk to… You don’t wanna go on to the car-lot of a used car dealer, they might have a car that looks really interesting and you might be in the market for a car, but you just don’t want the sales pitch, so you don’t bother.
-So I really try to put out current, accurate, valid value-add data.
-So check my blog, do a search for a topic you’re looking for.
+I know how it is, a lot of people don’t want to talk to a lender.
+Like you don’t want to go on to the car-lot of a used car dealer.
+They might have a car that looks really interesting and you might be in the market for a car, but you just don’t want the sales pitch.
+So you don’t bother.
+I really try to put out current, accurate, valid value-add data.
+Check my blog, do a search for a topic you’re looking for.
 If you find that topic, read the data.
 If it looks old, ask me.
-Happy to have you use my blog and my whole website as a free resource, just trying to earn my position to potentially have you engage and ask me questions, or get pre-approved, or get a rate quote, or just discuss what you’re trying to do in buying a house or possibly refinancing.
+Happy to have you use my blog and my whole website as a free resource.
+I am just trying to earn my position to potentially have you engage and ask me questions, or get pre-approved, or get a rate quote.
+Or just discuss what you’re trying to do in buying a house or possibly refinancing.

-0:04:50.9 Speaker 1: I’m really happy to put this out there, but wanted to point out a little bit about how it works, how the blog works, and really point out the content is, I think, really good as opposed to a lot of other lenders, which they buy the canned material.
+I’m really happy to put this out there.
+But wanted to point out a little bit about how it works, how the blog works, and really point out the content is, I think, really good as opposed to a lot of other lenders, which they buy the canned material.
 You might find a really large lender who probably employs a staff of writers.
 They probably also have really good content when you’ve got dedicated writers who have financing, mortgage-specific knowledge.
-I’m not saying I’m the only one writing good mortgage content, but rest assured that what you read from me is well-researched, well thought out.
+I’m not saying I’m the only one writing good mortgage content.
+But rest assured that what you read from me is well-researched, well thought out.
 And I really try and make it a value-add, I don’t buy anything canned.
 Let me know if you have questions on any of my particular blogs or any mortgage question in general.
 Always happy to help.
 Thanks very much.